 You’d be hard pressed to find a team that is as consistent of an organization as the St. Louis Cardinals.
 Dating back to 2000, the Cardinals have the second highest winning % in the entire MLB, just behind the New York Yankees.

-Cardinals fans will enjoy a trip down memory lane as the team re-signed Albert Pujols for a final hoo-rah.
+Cardinals fans enjoyeda trip down memory lane as the team re-signed Albert Pujols for a final hoo-rah this past year alongside long-time teammates Yadier Molina and Adam Wainwright.
 They’re across the state, from Kansas, but still garner a significant following in Kansas due to relative proximity and sustained success.

 St. Louis Blues